andlo/mycroft-skills-list-gitbook/skills/sunrise-sunset-skill.tobus3000.md

 ---
-description: Returns sunmoon set or rise times for the given coordinates
+description: Returns sunset or sunrise times for the given coordinates
 ---

 ### _sunrise-sunset-skill.tobus3000_